Lichtspitze/EFT-arbitrage-calc/README.md

 This Tool does not account for un/locked barters (yet).
 This tool also does not account for itesm that cant be sold on the flee market (yet).
+The tool will be adjusted for long term price histories that account for quest/event trends.

 Small disclaimer: It might be more efficient to just play the game to make profit.